MagicMirrorOrg/MagicMirror/modules/README.md

 module.exports = NodeHelper.create({});
 ````

-Of course, the above helper would not do anything usefull.
+Of course, the above helper would not do anything useful.
 So with the information above, you should be able to make it a bit more sophisticated.

 ### Available module instance properties